Hair Skin and Nails Vitamins

 Are your nails prone to frequent chipping?
 A nail vitamin like biotin may be the solution.
 A survey found that 91% of participants supplemented with biotin showed healthier and stronger nails.

 Biotin supplements have also improved the thickness of the nail plates.
-This improvement resulted in fewer fingernails splitting on individuals who experience brittle nails.
+This improvement resulted in fewer fingernails splitting in individuals who experience brittle nails.

-6. What vitamin is good for the nails?
 Ans: Vitamin B is considered the best vitamin for nail conditions.
 The most notable symptoms are experiencing splitting and chipping.
-In addition, biotin, a part of B complex vitamins, is vital for the metabolism of amino acids that aids in nail growth.
+In addition, biotin, a part of B complex vitamins, is vital for the metabolism of amino acids that aid in nail growth.

 Check out our blogs to get more information about Bamboo Silica.